-5 reasons to kickstart your video strategy in 2018
+5 reasons to kickstart your video strategy

 Marketers have to keep on top of a whole bunch of trends related to how people consume and engage with content but, right now, video has to be top of the list.
 Whether you want to expand your reach on social channels and build your audience, communicate your brand story in the most engaging way possible, or convert existing audience members into customers, supporters or users, video is the sharpest tool in the marketer’s box.
-Here are five great reasons for getting your video strategy in shape in 2018.
+Here are five great reasons for getting your video strategy in shape.

 Video was 2017’s biggest marketing trend